hxzrx/cl-fast-queues/README.md

 ##### queue-list
 A list of queues create by `cl-speedy-queue:make-queue`, this list will contain at least one array, when the length of queue-list is one, push-queue eq to pop-queue.

-##### enlarge-size
-When push-queue is full, another array should create whose length is `(* push-queue-len enlarge-size)`.
-One expects new array will be longer, so enlarge-size should be at least 1.
-The default value is 1.5.

 ### unsafe-fast-lifo
 The struct of unsafe-lifo, unsafe among threads.
 #### slots